MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/overview.md

 Now that the goals of the digital transformation have been enumerated, prioritized, and high-level solutions proposed, the next step is for the cloud strategy team to align each of the high-level solutions with design and implementation teams in each of the business groups.

 The teams take the prioritized lists and work through each high-level solution to design each solution.
 The design process will involve the specification of new infrastructure and new workloads.
 There may also be changes to the roles of the people and the processes they follow.
 It's also extremely important at this stage for each of the design teams to include both the governance and security teams for review of each design.
-Each design must fall within with the policies and procedures defined by the goverance and security teams, and these teams must be included in the final sign-off of each design.
+Each design must fall within with the policies and procedures defined by the governance and security teams, and these teams must be included in the final sign off of each design.

 The design of each solution is a non-trivial task and as designs are created, must be considered in context with other solution designs from other teams.
 For example, if several of the designs result in a migration of existing on-premises applications and services to the cloud, it may be more efficient to group these together and design an overall migration strategy.
 In another example, it may not be possible to migrate some existing on-premises applications and services and the solution may be to replace them with either new development or third-party services.
 In this case, it may be more efficient to group these together and determine the overlap between them to determine if a third-party service can be used for more than one solution.